-The Board has authorized the issuance of COPS for purpose of purchasing the Marina Way property, which closed in March (after the Second Interim cutoff).
-The payments on the COPS are lower than the current and anticipated lease payments.
-The annual COP payments are a savings to the District of \$5 million over the course of 15 years.
-The transaction was completed in early March and will increase the District's debt liability for COPS by \$5.25 million.
+The Board has authorized the issuance of COPS for purpose of purchasing the Marina Way property, which is currently under lease agreement.
+The payments on the COPS are estimated to be lower than the current and anticipated lease payments, and save District funding over the course of time.
+It is expected that the transaction will be completed in January of 2017 and would increase the District's debt liability for COPS by \$5.25 million.